Jimateo/EmuladorGSM/README.md

 a3_algorithm(self): Runs the A3 algorithm to compute SRES. a8_algorithm(self): Runs the A8 algorithm to compute Kc. get_parameters(self, IMSI): Returns IMSI, RAND, SRES, and Kc.

-Main Process
+## **Main Process**
 The main script simulates the authentication process:

-Mobile sends IMSI to Antenna.
+1º Mobile sends IMSI to Antenna.
-Antenna requests Ki and RAND from Operator.
+2º Antenna requests Ki and RAND from Operator.
-Operator generates RAND and computes SRES and Kc using A3 and A8 algorithms.
+3º Operator generates RAND and computes SRES and Kc using A3 and A8 algorithms.
-Parameters are sent back to Antenna.
+4º Parameters are sent back to Antenna.
-Mobile receives RAND from Antenna, computes SRES using A3 algorithm, and sends it back to Antenna.
+5º Mobile receives RAND from Antenna, computes SRES using A3 algorithm, and sends it back to Antenna.
-Antenna validates the SRES, and if correct, proceeds to encrypt a message using Kc.
+6º Antenna validates the SRES, and if correct, proceeds to encrypt a message using Kc.
-Mobile encrypts a message, Antenna decrypts it, and the decrypted message is displayed.
+7º Mobile encrypts a message, Antenna decrypts it, and the decrypted message is displayed.